-Default Folder X 5 is El Capitan-compatible and does not require disabling SIP
+Default Folder X 5 is compatible with El Capitan, Sierra, High Sierra and Mojave, and does not require disabling SIP

 Click on the button at the top of this page to download Default Folder X 5, or use the links on the right to find out more.

 Note that there is a $14.95 upgrade fee for version 5 if you bought version 4 before June 1, 2015.

 Running Default Folder X 4.7.4 on macOS 10.11 or higher

 Default Folder X 4.7.4 can not enhance your Open and Save dialogs if you're running El Capitan or higher and have

 the System Integrity Protection feature turned on (and it's turned on by default).

 System Integrity Protection ("SIP" for short) is a feature introduced in El Capitan that prevents anything from modifying